ChrisWiegman/Primary-Docker/README.md

 # Usage

-## Launching Ouroboros
+## Launching Primary Docker

 Instead of `docker-compose up -d` use `./develop up -d`.
-This will create a network called `ouroboros_default` which will make linking from other projects easier.
+This will create a network called `primary_docker_default` which will make linking from other projects easier.

 ## Accessing MailCatcher